m-spyratos/bootstrap-4-grid/README.md

 The grid settings are located inside the `scss/grid.scss` file.
 If you are going to be using the sass files in your project, changing those will suffice.
-If you are going to be using the CSS file, then you will need to change the settings and then build the CSS file.
+If you are going to be using the CSS file, then you will need to change the settings and then compile the CSS files.
 For more details, see the customization instructions bellow.

 ## Customization